alrafeea/unige-cermob/README.md

 # unige-cermob

-Certify mobile app for the University of Geneva.
-For more about Certify, see [https://certify.community](https://certify.community).
+CERTIFY mobile app for the University of Geneva.
+For more about CERTIFY, see [https://certify.community](https://certify.community).

 ## Getting Started